Close Menu

 It’s important to see a doctor to determine the root cause of your health concern and rule out other conditions.
 Making changes to your diet or routine that may improve your gut and overall health is a good first step.

-Cresci also said that there’s no exact standard for the perfectly healthy gut microbiome since everyone’s composition is so different.
+Cresci also said that there’s no exact standard for the perfectly healthy gut microbiome because everyone’s composition is so different.
 Bearing that in mind, here are four things you can do to help keep it on the right track.

 1. Eat gut-friendly foods